sun heart school for spiritual agriculture

 In Partnership With

-Our curriculum centers on lessons from the Biodynamic Agriculture and Nutrition and Foundations in Anthropsophy courses from EduCareDo
+Part of our curriculum centers on lessons from the Foundations in Anthropsophy courses from EduCareDo

 Program director and lead Facilitator

 Anthony has been farming for 20 years.
-Anthony is a mentor and adult educator, offering farmer training, education, and programs for the Biodynamic Association (BDA) where he serves as Co-Director of the organization.
+Anthony is a mentor and adult educator.
+He ran the farmer training programs for the Biodynamic Association for the past 10 years.
 He is a teacher and author on the themes of biodynamic agriculture, developing new faculties of perception, the nature of substance, and an understanding of nutrition based on Rudolf Steiner's Agriculture Course to support soil, plant, animal, and human health.
 Anthony also consults and offers mentorship in biodynamic agriculture for all ages, and is the author of the EduCareDo year-long distance learning subject course Biodynamic Agriculture and Nutrition.
 He also holds workshops and conferences on the themes of biodynamic agriculture and nutrition at Sun Heart Farm where he live and works with his partner and child.

 Previously, Anthony founded Great Song Farm in 2010, the community-supported-agriculture farm he ran for 8 seasons, working with biodynamic practices and principles to grow a diversity of vegetables and care for a small cow herd and two draft horses who did all the heavy work He also has rich practical experience with nearly any type of farm animal, dairying including processing, medicinal herbs and pharmacy, small grains, and perennial crops including berries and tree fruit.